ilivss/RU-Object-Oriented-Programming/README.md

 # RU-Object-Ortiented-Programming

 This repository contains all exercises from the course Object Oriented Programming at Radboud University.
-ALl exercises are written in Java.
+All exercises are written in Java.

 Here is a list of design patterns I had to implement:
  -  Visitor Pattern